narekb8/Simple-Desktop-Flashbang/README.md

 # Simple-Desktop-Flashbang
 A lightweight program that can, either randomly or with twitch integration, create a flashbang effect on your screen.

+### What It Works With
+The program is extremely finnicky.
+To my knowledge, as long as your game is running in Borderless Windowed mode, you can probably get it to overlay above it properly.
+It probably won't work with a game that auto-pauses when alt tabbing.
+It definitely won't work if you're actively clicking with your mouse, as you'll click onto the overlayed window.
+Basically, borderless window and a controller means it should be good to go(?)

 ### How To Use
 For non-Twitch integrated use, simply open the program and hit the Flashes On button to begin!